 Wickliffe Mounds State Historic Site

-The Wickliffe Mounds represent the remains of a once flourishing village occupied by hundreds of members of the vast Mississippian society from c.
+The Wickliffe Mounds State Historic Site represents the remains of a once flourishing village occupied by hundreds of members of the vast Mississippian society, which existed from c.
 1100-1350 AD.
 These Native Americans created a village around a large, central plaza that included several flat-topped platforms, or mounds.
 The site is located on a bluff above the Ohio River, and is dominated by two large platform mounds, with at least eight smaller mounds.
-The site, open since 1932, now contains a museum that houses many artifacts excavated from the area as well as replicas of their artwork.
+The site, open since 1932, now contains a museum that houses many artifacts excavated from the area, as well as replicas of their artwork.
 One can also walk along trails that meander around the mounds.
 It is on the National Register of Historic Places, and is also a Kentucky Archaeological Landmark and State Historic Site.

 Backstory and Context